-A rough draft, to be completed on Blackboard and consisting of telling us briefly your ideas for your research paper, is due August 6th at 11:59 pm.
-If you have any writing done by this point, you will have the option of including this to receive feedback from us.
+A rough draft, to be completed on Blackboard and consisting of a brief description of your ideas for your research paper, is due July 8th at 11:59 pm.
+If you have any writing done by this point, you will have the option of including this to receive feedback from the instructor.
 Points for completing your rough draft will be added to the final score for your research paper.
 Late assignments will receive 0 (zero) points, but feedback will still be provided.

-The final draft of your research paper must be submitted on Blackboard by August 13th at 11:59 PM, and will consist of 5-6 double spaced pages in APA format.
+The final draft of your research paper must be submitted on Blackboard by July 15th at 11:59 PM, and will consist of 5-6 double spaced pages in APA format.
 Provide a minimum of 6 citations (again, in APA format) of peer-reviewed, reputable research publications (i.e., absolutely NOT Wikipedia or dictionaries).
-We expect your writing to be representative of an upper-level college student: Grammar and style count!
+Your writing is expected to be representative of an upper-level college student: Grammar and style count!